-Figure 8: Diagram of a typical PRIMECLUSTER setup
+Figure 2.1 Diagram of a typical PRIMECLUSTER setup

-Figure 9 shows a conceptual overview of the PRIMECLUSTER software architecture and how it interfaces with a server's native operating system.
-All of the PRIMECLUSTER software modules use operating-system-independent interfaces with an operating-system-dependant (OSD) layer to communicate between themselves and to access the base operating system services.
-Some examples of the operations that the OSD provides are as follows:
+The figure below shows a conceptual overview of the PRIMECLUSTER software architecture and how it interfaces with a server's native operating system.
+All of the PRIMECLUSTER software modules use operating-system-independent interfaces with an operating-system-dependent (OSD) layer to communicate between themselves and to access the base operating system services.
+Some examples of the services that the OSD provides are as follows: